Rishi-Ratan-Pandey/animated_tkinter/README.md

 Do You Want To Create animtion in Your tkinter App??

-The Answer: Is Use This Library
+The Answer: Use This Library

 # Getting Started: